International Domain Names in IIS(Kristofer Gafvert, August 2, 2007)

 In DNS you need to add the proper record (usually an A record) with the domain name punycoded.
 In our example, this means that you must add www.xn--rksmrgs-5wao1o.se and not www.räksmörgås.se.

-In IIS, if you are using host headers to distinguish between websites, you must add the host header with non-ascii characters (this is new in IIS 7, in IIS 6 you needed to add the punycoded name).
+In IIS, if you are using host headers to distinguish between websites, you must add the host header as a punycoded string.

 Should I really use the punycoded domain name as Host header?

-IE 7 and Firefox 1.5+ punycodes the Host header field, while IE 8 sends a host header that includes non-ASCII characters.
+IE 7 and Firefox 1.5+ punycodes the Host header field.

 Applies to [?]